Phetracha: Reign

 When Narai was seriously ill with no hope of recovery, on 18 May 1688 Phetracha had a successful coup and arrested Narai himself, his half-brothers Prince Aphaithot and Prince Noi, and his adopted son Phra Pi.
 Phaulkon was summoned to the palace, there he and the French officers were surrounded and disarmed.
 Phaulkon was thrown to the palace dungeon and brutally tortured.

 After questioning Phra Pi, he discovered Phra Pi had conspired with Phaulkon to assume the throne, and Phra Pi was executed on 20 May.
 Further questioning of Phaulkon revealed a plot to raise a rebellion, and he too was executed by Phetracha's adopted son Luang Sorasak on 5 June.
 Narai, on his deathbed, was unable to do anything, except curse Phetracha and his son.
 Luang Sorasak then had Prince Aphaithot and Prince Noi executed.

 Phetracha soon ordered his troops to attack the French troops led by General Desfarges at the start of Siege of Bangkok.
 On the death of Narai on 11 July, Phetracha proclaimed himself king, he appointed Luang Sorasak, his son as the Prince Viceroy and Nai Chopkhotchaprasit, the officer under his department and who helped contending the throne as the Prince Deputy Viceroy, and gave regalia as Prince Deputy Viceroy rank with Khun Ongkharaksa and promoted to Chaophraya Surasongkhram, because of the credit to helped contending the throne too.

 After withholding the siege for four months and later a negotiated settlement, the French soldiers were allowed to return to France.
-Only Hollanders were allowed to trade in the capital before the French and English finally ended their dispute with Siam.
+Only Dutchmen were allowed to trade in the capital before the French and English finally ended their dispute with Siam.

 During his reign, "there were troubles for a long time", according to Damrong Rajanubhab.
 The governors of Nakhon Si Thammarat and Nakhon Ratchasima rebelled and it took many years for them to be suppressed.

-Upon his death on 5 February 1703, Phetracha was succeeded by his eldest son Sorasak, the Prince Vicroy or "Tiger Prince", who took the title of Suriyenthrathibodi.
+Upon his death on 5 February 1703, Phetracha was succeeded by his eldest son Sorasak, who took the title of Suriyenthrathibodi.